 - When the chicken filling is cooked through, transfer to an ovenproof dish, top with the mash and ruffle with a fork.

-- Bake for 10 mins, until slightly browned and crunchy on top ( you may also put it under the grill to brown, if you like).
+- Bake the sweet potato and chicken cottage pie for 10 mins, until slightly browned and crunchy on top ( you may also put it under the grill to brown if you like).

 - Serve nicely hot straight from the oven.